 These are employers whose staff can become members of the pension fund by virtue of an admission agreement made between the Fund and the relevant body and have been nominated for membership.
 They include non-profit making organisations providing a public service and contractors providing a service previously undertaken by a scheme employer.

-Shropshire Council is the administering authority responsible for the Shropshire County Pension Fund.
-In addition to Shropshire Council, The Borough of Telford and Wrekin and Shropshire Fire and Rescue Service, the Fund has over 140 other employers.
-A full list of Fund employers can be found by viewing the latest Annual Report.
+We are the administering authority responsible for the Shropshire County Pension Fund.
+In addition to Shropshire Council, The Borough of Telford and Wrekin and Shropshire Fire and Rescue Service, we have over 140 other employers.
+A full list of our employers can be found by viewing the latest Annual Report.

-The Pension Fund holds an Annual Meeting, usually in November with presentations on the work of the Fund, its performance and investments and usually includes guest speakers.
+We hold an Annual Meeting each year, usually in November, with presentations on the work that we do, our performance and investments and usually includes guest speakers.
 All scheme members, pensioners and employers are invited to attend.